UBC-CIC/Hospital-Admissions-Forecasting/docs/deploymentGuide.md

 If you are on a Windows device, it is recommended to install the [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install), which lets you run a Linux terminal on your Windows computer natively.
 Some of the steps will require its use.
 [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) is also recommended for using WSL.

 ## Pre-Deployment
+**Note**: This solution is designed for deployment in the `ca-central-1` AWS region.
+If you are using a different AWS region, please review the [Region-Specific Configuration Notes](#region-specific-configuration-notes) below before deployment.

 ### Create GitHub Personal Access Token
 To deploy this solution, you will need to generate a GitHub personal access token.
 Please visit [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) for detailed instruction to create a personal access token.